-A CAUTION High temperature
+▲ CAUTION High temperature

-The machine's front cover, exhaust pipe, and hydraulic system become hot during operation.
+The machine's engine exhaust pipe, and bottom become hot during operation.
 Touching them can lead to burns.

-- Never touch a hot front cover.

-- Never touch the hot exhaust pipe.

-- Never touch the hydraulic system.

-- Wait until the front cover, exhaust pipe, and bottom of the machine has cooled down before carrying out maintenance work.
+- Never touch a hot machine. - Never touch the bottom of the machine when its hot. - Wait until the engine, exhaust pipe, and bottom of the machine have cooled down before carrying out maintenance work.